 - Any Business applications?

-Take Adobe Patching as Example?
+Take Adobe Patching as an Example?

 But I’m not here to convince you that Adobe is excellent; instead, I want to emphasize the importance of protecting business-critical third-party applications—like those developed by Adobe—from vulnerabilities and bugs.

 A good software vendor will release updates and patches frequently, or at least consistently, as they strive to make their product more secure.

 Once a patch is released to the public, it’s typically up to users to apply the patches.
 This scenario is often where the patching process ends—users are sometimes too busy or too apathetic to take the time to apply patches to their applications.

 They’re even released around the same time each month, so you should be marking your calendar for consistent patching.

-Best Practices of Third Party Patching?
+Best Practices of SCCM Third-Party Patching?

 But most enterprises use more than a few computers; they use dozens or even hundreds.
-Manually updating each of these computers is out of the question, it would just take too long.
+Manually updating each of these computers is out of the question.
+It would just take too long.

-SCCM Third-Party Patching Experience?
+SCCM Third-Party Software Updates Patching Experience?

 The problem with SCCM is that it doesn’t support patching for third-party applications (not all the 3rd party catalogs).
-Admins can use SCCM for Microsoft apps, but keeping business-critical applications like Java or the Adobe suite up-to-date still requires alternative means.
+Admins can use SCCM for Microsoft apps, but keeping business-critical applications like Java or the Adobe suite up-to-date requires alternative means.

-How Third-Party SCCM Plugin can Help?
+How can Third-Party SCCM Plugin Help?

-Patch Connect Plus offers features like deployment customization, automatic detection, and publishing of applications to the patch catalog, and much more.
+Patch Connect Plus offers features like deployment customization, automatic detection, publishing of applications to the patch catalog, and much more.
 What’s more, Patch Connect Plus’ native SCCM plug-in enables you to access all of its features right from SCCM’s console.

 Patch Connect Plus‘ Standard Edition offers third-party publishing catalogs for SCCM version 1806 and above, while the Professional Edition covers all SCCM versions.
 Either way, you’ll be covered even if you don’t prefer switching between two consoles.
 Most importantly, it won’t blow a hole in your IT budget.